Table of contents

 The Structural Limitations of Rule-Based Learning Systems

-Rule-based learning management systems operate on predefined logic.
-If a learner completes one activity, the next one is triggered.
-If a role changes, a new rule must be manually created.
-This approach assumes predictability—an assumption modern workplaces can no longer afford.
+Traditional, rule-based learning management systems operate strictly on predefined “if-then” logic.
+For instance, if a learner completes one specific activity, the system triggers the next chronological module.
+Similarly, if an employee’s role changes, an administrator must manually create a new rule within the backend architecture.
+This rigid approach assumes total operational predictability an assumption that modern, fast-paced workplaces can no longer afford.

 In real learning and development environments: